Which Visa is the Most Suitable for your Start-up?

 EB-2 Classification and National Interest Waiver

-Even though a labor certification from the Department of Labor in the US is required as well as a job offer, you can be exempt from these requirements within national interest.
+Even though a labor certification from the Department of Labor in the US is required as well as a job offer, you can be exempt from these requirements with the national interest.
 You can apply for this visa on your own.

 EB-2 Advanced Degree Professional

 You can apply for this visa if you fulfill these requirements: a) having a postgraduate diploma (at least masters) related to the fields you will work.
-It should be received in the US or equivalent of this diploma should be received in another country. b) Having 5 years of experience in the field you have taken education of in an US educational institution or its equivalent in another country.
+It should be received in the US or equivalent of this diploma should be obtained in another country. b) Having five years of experience in the field, you have taken the education of in a US educational institution or its equivalent in another country.

 EB-2 Exceptional Ability

-If you have special talents in the fields of science, arts or business you can apply for this visa.
-“Extraordinary Ability” here means a talent that is above average or it means having important specialty in one of these fields.
+If you have unique talents in the fields of science, arts or business, you can apply for this visa.
+“Extraordinary Ability” here means a skill that is above average, or it means having an essential specialty in one of these fields.